 When Doc gets trapped back in the past, Marty travels from 1955 to 1885 to save him.
 Of course, this situation cannot resolve itself easily, as Doc falls in love with a school teacher and Marty triggers a death-dealing duel.

-Doc’s trapped back in the past, and Marty travels from 1955 to 1885 to save him.
-Of course, this cannot resolve itself easily, as Doc falls in love and Marty faces a death-dealing duel.
-I know you love my alliterations, save your autograph requests for the end.
 It’s a light-hearted western romp, and it’s neat to see Doc use old technology for new purposes.
-While every western cliché is explored — from the saloon to the duel at high noon — with Marty’s 80’s-savvy worldview, it’s given a fresh face.
+While every western cliché is explored — from the saloon to the duel at high noon — Marty’s ’80s-savvy worldview puts a fun spin on it.
 Unfortunately, since the time period is so much before 1985, the anachronisms and culture compares aren’t as ironic as they were in the first Back to the Future.
 The one encounter Marty has with his family line is dull and a bit confusing (why would his grandmother, or great-grandmother, look like his own mother?
 Only inbreeding can answer this quandry!).

 My other grump with Part III is the Doc Brown romance subplot.
 Up to now, the focus of the series was pretty much on Marty; now, Doc takes the spotlight and spends most of the film mooning at Clara (Mary Steenburgen).
 Moving?
 Not quite.
 Romantic?
 Hardly.
 Slightly charming?
 I suppose so.
 Again, I felt that this took the focus off “saving the future history” and putting it smack on “here’s a cute romance so you non-sci-fi chums can purr with contentment”.